boboflofo/Roboger/README.md

 # Describe roboger()

+Test: "It should take in an input"
+Code: roboger()
+Expected Output: "Please input a number!"

+Test: "It should take in a number as an input"
+Code: roboger("g")
+Expected Output: "Please input a number!"

 Test: "It should return a list of numbers based on the length of the input in order"
 Code: roboger(4)
 Expected Output: \[0,1,2,3,4\]